TBrockster/patient-gateway/README.md

 This page lists all the patients, and allows for the creation of new users a button / form at the bottom (the date must be in yyyy-mm-dd format).
 If you select a patient, the form at the bottom will update to show their information, and the details of any samples that belong to them.

+## My Approach

+I began this project by deciding the framworks I was going to use.
+I chose Django for its powerful django-rest-framwork library, and React due to its affinity for Single Page Applications.
+The first thing I did after the initial setup was write some tests for the patient table structure, and the data loading process.
+I then looked for different ways to load data into the database from a JSON file.
+I found that django has an inbuilt 'loaddata' command, but that requires the JSON be formatted in a specific way, so I decided on 'data-migrations' that I wrote myself.
+Once I had this and my tests were passing, I filled out the necessary steps for hosting the API, e.g. adding a serializer / adding the url, and I was ready to get started on the front end.
+The first thing I did was plan out the design for the Challenges one and two, which I have added below.

 ## Patient Sample Design Mock-up